If you’re wondering how long can you freeze salmon, this article is for you.

 Can Salmon Be Refrozen?

 Avoid refreezing raw salmon unless it was defrosted in the fridge and never reached room temperature.
-If you refreeze a fish that has reached room temperature, there’s a big risk of causing foodborne illness.
+If you refreeze a fish that has reached room temperature, there’s a big risk of foodborne illness.
 Cook the fish immediately and plan your meals better in the future.

 How To Freeze Salmon Properly?